 Overwatered succulents tend to grow leggy stems and spread-out leaves.
 Resisting the temptation to water your plant too often is the most effective way to maintain its size and rosette shape.

 Also, many people wonder why the leaves of their succulents are so thin and long, unlike those of plants grown by experts.
-That is because when you overwater, your plant tends to grow larger and stretched out, while plants that are waterless have to store water in their leaves.
+That is because when you overwater, your plant tends to grow larger and stretched out, while waterless plants have to store water in their leaves.
 That is why leaves are fatter and juicier because they have less water.

 Control Sunlight

-Not enough sunlight can make your succulents look green and leggy, yet too much sunlight can cause sun damage.
+Insufficient sunlight can cause your succulents to appear green and leggy, while excessive sunlight can lead to sun damage.
 As sun exposure increases, anthocyanins are in higher concentration to protect the plant from sun damage.
 However, if your local UV rating is too high, you can also protect your plant with a layer of shade cloth that blocks less than 50% of UV.
 Alternatively, put the plant in a spot with morning sun and afternoon shade.

 Temperature